From Inbox Zero to DoBox Zero

-David Allen’s system was built for email.
-Today, your work lives in a dozen places.
-The system hasn’t kept up.
+David Allen's system changed how millions work.
+But it was designed for email.
+Today, your work is distributed across a dozen channels the system was never built for.

 01